List of Tomb Raider media: Tomb Raider: The Legend of Lara Croft (2024–2025)

 In late January 2021, Netflix and Legendary Entertainment announced an anime-style series adaptation based on the franchise, with Tasha Huo as the showrunner and executive producer.
-The series will primarily take place after the events of its video game reboot trilogy.
-Hayley Atwell will voice Lara Croft in the anime series.
-Earl Baylon who voiced Jonah Maiva from the Shadow of the Tomb Raider reprises his role.
+The series primarily takes place after the events of its video game reboot trilogy.
+Hayley Atwell voices Lara Croft in the anime series.
+Earl Baylon, who voiced Jonah Maiava from the Shadow of the Tomb Raider, reprises his role.
 Allen Maldonado voices Lara's tech expert, Zip.
+Tomb Raider: The Legend of Lara Croft was released on October 10, 2024.
+The same month, it was renewed for a second season, later confirmed as the final season, which is set to premiere on December 11, 2025.